Officium/Officium.github.io/README.md

-Yanhua Huang is a machine learning engineer, working on large-scale machine learning and reinforcement learning in recommender systems.
+Yanhua Huang is a software engineer, working on large-scale machine learning and reinforcement learning in recommender systems.

 ### Posts